mkejeiri/Events-sourcing/README.md

 *8. The network is homogeneous*

-**Distributed Architecture** :
+### Distributed Architecture:

 - **Service-Oriented Architecture** (SOA) : where many of the components in an application are services - implementation could be a web application that calls a web service, that calls another web service, ...

 - **Microservices** (aka SOA 2 or SOA done properly): complex applications where the services are small, dedicated and autonomous to do a single task or features of the business, they neither share implementation code, nor data.
 Every microservice has its own database or  data store suitable to a particular kind of service.
 They communicate using language-agnostic APIs, The services are loosely coupled and don't have to use the same language or platform.

-**Distributed Architecture** technology :
+**Properties of microservices**:

+- **Maintainable**: easier to maintain, very loosely coupled and have a high cohesion, team work separately, the overall architecture is more complex, but an individual microservices architecture is probably not complex.

+- **Versioning**:  new version of the service could run side-by-side with an old version, it is also possible to let one microservice has multiple messaging process endpoints, each supporting different versions.

+- **Each their own**: technology best suited for the service, e.g. language, framework, platform, and database suited to the service.

+- **Hosting**: flexible.
+Physical machines or virtual machines in the cloud or docker container that could be scaled out.

+- **Failure Isolation**: app as a whole keeps functioning, the message sticks in the queue, and can be picked up as soon as the service is running again.

+- **Observable**: each service on a separate VM or Docker container are highly observable, because CPU and memory can be monitored for each service individually, and will become immediately apparent what service should be fixed or optimized.

+- **UI**: each autonomous service should have and expose its own user interface.
+That way from a UI perspective, when one service fails, all UI elements are still shown, except for the UI from that one service (SPA).

+- **Discovery**:  services to discover each other in the form of name IP address resolution, for example, it prevents a tight coupling between the service and its URI (product like Consul or ZooKeeper).

+- **Security**: security mechanism such as OAuth 2 and OpenID Connect.

+- **Deployment**: a team can work on one microservice, and also deploy it separately, Continuous deployment, essentially deployment after each check in is very straight forward to implement.

+>> Microservice architecture solves a lot of problems, but it also introduces complexity, security, UI, discoverability, hosting, and messaging infrastructure, and monitoring, all become much more complex than programming a monolithic application.

+### Distributed Architecture technology:

--  RPC (Remote Procedure Call) : is a way to call a class' method over the wire, different programming platforms each develop their own way RPC (.NET Remoting and Java RMI and later WCF based on more standarised SOAP or Simple Object Access Protocol using WSDL).
+1. **RPC** (Remote Procedure Call) : is a way to call a class' method over the wire, different programming platforms each develop their own way RPC (.NET Remoting and Java RMI and later WCF based on more standardized SOAP or Simple Object Access Protocol using WSDL).
 	- High degree of **behavioral** (proxy classes) and ** temporal coupling**
 	- Although ** WSDL** allows **methods discovery**  so many programming frameworks and languages can consume the servers, it tends to be implemented slightly different by the different platforms, so there is still **slight platform coupling**.

-- **[REST](https://martinfowler.com/articles/richardsonMaturityModel.html)** (Representational State Transfer): is using the semantics of the transport protocol, commonly used protocol is HTTP.
+2. **[REST](https://martinfowler.com/articles/richardsonMaturityModel.html)** (Representational State Transfer): is using the semantics of the transport protocol, commonly used protocol is HTTP.
 One of the properties is that the methods in the service are not directly exposed, all resources like data are available as specific URIs, and want to do with it is partly determined by how the call to the URI is made (HTTP verb such as Get, Post, Put, Delete).

 ![pic](https://martinfowler.com/articles/images/richardsonMaturityModel/overview.png)